 - Offers the best investment option for passive real estate investors

-- You can invest through self directed IRAs
+- You can invest through self-directed IRAs

-- Easy for newbies
+- Easy for newbies looking for alternative investments

 - It vets houses for you